Last updated in October 2014

-Honduras ranked only 112th among suppliers of German imports in 2012, but took 80th place among buyers of German exports.
+In 2013, Honduras ranked only 122nd among suppliers of German imports but took 100th place among buyers of German exports.

 The main Honduran exports to Germany are coffee (which is also supplied to neighbouring EU countries via Hamburg), fish and citrus fruits.
 Bananas, tobacco and timber are of less significance as exports to Germany.
 The principal German exports to Honduras are plant, machinery and electrical goods, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.